rduivenvoorde/pdokservicesplugin/README.md

 national data services (in our national crs EPSG:28992).
 Further information in dutch below.

-If you think this plugin is useful, consider to donate via Paypal button below, OR sent me a kind email of tweet :-)
+If you think this plugin is useful sent me a kind email :-)

 ## Nederlands